joshwuhh/Josh/Coffee_README.md

 Going back to our Calculated fields we replace the STATIC VALUE year that we first set, and change it to the Select Year parameter so that what is displayed will change depending on user selection..

+We do the same for our PY field, except we set it to **[Select Year] - 1**

+**This fufills another requirement for having the dashboard be dynamic**

+Now were going to created a field to display the difference between current and previous years exports as a percentage

+  New Field Name: % Difference Exports

+  Code: ((SUM[CY Unroasted Export]) - (SUM(PY Unroasted Export))) / (SUM(PY Unroasted Export))

+  Now that this is made we right click our field and change the default properties, Number format to % and One decimal place

+  Adding this in and removing total Brazil exports leaves us a chart with CY, PY and % Difference

+  ## B